Where do you want your money and your assets to go when you die? It’s an important question to think about.

 A Few Things to Consider

-Depending on the type of trust established, the trust may become its own tax entity , and you might need to be prepared to pay an accountant to file a trust tax return each year.
+For instance, depending on the type of trust established, the trust may become its own tax entity, and you might need to be prepared to pay an accountant to file a trust tax return each year.
 Should you elect to have a corporate trustee, where someone from a bank or trust company acts as trustee for the trust, there are typically ongoing fees associated with that service as well.

 How to Choose a Beneficiary for Your Trust

 Your beneficiaries will likely be members of your family.
 But a beneficiary of a trust can also be a group or an institution (like a nonprofit organization or a charity).
-Ultimately, your beneficiary is anyone or any group that receives beneficial enjoyment from your assets, like income, the ability to use property, or ultimate ownership on your say-so.
+Ultimately, your beneficiary is anyone or any group that receives beneficial enjoyment from your assets, like income, the ability to use property, or ultimate ownership, per your wishes.

 Where to Hold a Trust